blog

 How do nurses influence health policy?

 According to Sigma, formerly known as Sigma Theta Tau International Honor Society of Nursing, "More than ever, nurses are present in every healthcare setting and possess a unique role in formulating policy.
-The Institute of Medicine's 2010 report, The Future of Nursing: Leading Change, Advancing Health, recognized the importance of involving nurses in healthcare policy creation and called for nurses to take leadership in improving the quality of healthcare."
+The Institute of Medicine's 2010 report, The Future of Nursing: Leading Change, Advancing Health, recognized the importance of involving nurses in writing a healthcare policy creation and called for nurses to take leadership in improving the quality of healthcare."
 Being actively involved in policy formulation is something that most leading nursing organizations advocate.
 Sigma also provides the examples of how "the American Association of Colleges of Nursing emphasizes the role of nursing in policy and identifies, in its "Essentials" documents, the expected policy involvement that should be addressed in educational programs at the baccalaureate, master's, and doctoral levels of professional nursing, including advanced practice.
 The National League for Nursing and the American Nurses Association also expect nurses to address policy as part of their professional role."

 Nurses Need to Be More Involved in Creating Health Policy